-However, what if I told you that you might be able to turn your towbar tongue upside down, and gain about 80mm of clearance?
-You literally unbolt your towball, or DO35 hitch, or Treg/Mchitch attachment, turn the hitch around and do it back up.
+However, everyone wants to know if you can you turn a tow hitch upside down.
+What if I said you might be able to, and gain about 80mm of clearance?
+You literally unbolt your tow ball, or DO35 hitch, or Treg/Mchitch attachment, turn the hitch around and do it back up.

 Are you allowed to turn your hitch upside down?

 In general yes, you can turn your hitch around, and enjoy the extra clearance.
 However, before you do, there’s a few things you need to do:

 Check with the tow bar and hitch tongue manufacturer

 With a bit of luck, both the tow bar and tow tongue will be made from the same company, and you can ring and ask.
 Some tow bars and tow tongues have stickers on them, clearly stating which way you can use them, and whether there are any weight reductions from turning them over.
 If they don’t, ring the manufacturer to make sure its OK to do.

 Of course, you also need to check with the manufacturer of your vehicle, to see if they allow it or not.
 If you are running an aftermarket tow bar this can be problematic, as they won’t give you the go ahead for anything non genuine, but if its OK for genuine and the tow bar manufacturer says go for it you are good to rock and roll.